mark-lord/MLX-text-completion-notebook/README.md

 - Additionally, it's currently possible to target the MLP weights and train at much higher rank in MLX QLoRA, but it requires manually editing a file in the MLX-lm QLoRA tuner directory - which is a bit faffy.
 Once that becomes editable via config we'll release an updated Notebook.
 - The [mlx-tuning-fork](https://github.com/chimezie/mlx-tuning-fork) repo offers a few cool features - namely learning rate scheduling.
 Would be good to release an updated Notebook that makes use of the scheduler.
 - Dataset building with no coding knowledge is very difficult.
 Would be great to release a Notebook to explain process of creating a dataset in more accessible terms.
 Or one that abstracts away complexity of doing dataset curation.
 Or both.
 The [Augmentoolkit API fork](https://github.com/e-p-armstrong/augmentoolkit/tree/api-branch) could be good starting point.
 - Most (accessible) serving software is .GGUF-based.
 But you have to fuse weights to convert to .GGUF; this can lead to performance trade-offs.
-Would be good to build another notebook to train and host in [MLX-server](https://github.com/mzbac/mlx-llm-server) to keep new players entirely in MLX ecosystem.
+Would be good to build another notebook to train and host in [MLX-server](https://github.com/mzbac/mlx-llm-server) to help people remain in the MLX ecosystem.

 ## Citing MLX